sshovkov/finger-painting-hand-recognition-model/README.md

 # Finger Painting with Hand Tracking

 Create digital paintings using your hand movements captured by a webcam.
-By using the MediaPipe library for hand tracking.
+By using the [MediaPipe](https://mediapipe.dev/) for hand tracking.

 ## Prerequisites